-- Develop a team safety program manual that outlines your team's safety culture with consideration to the elements in this manual. - Encourage your team to display positive safety behaviors at all times. - Provide support for any safety questions or concerns that may arise.
+- Develop a team safety program that outlines your team's safety culture with consideration to the elements in this manual. - Encourage your team to display positive safety behaviors at all times. - Provide support for any safety questions or concerns that may arise.
 Seek guidance, as appropriate, from mentors. - Conduct safety inspections of the general work site, especially the robot construction area.
 This also applies to the pit station during competition events.
 (See the Safety Checklist and Corrective and Preventative Action Plan Appendices for examples). - Know where to find and become familiar with the Safety Data Sheets (SDS) and related emergency procedures. - Coordinate, deliver, and track safety training for the individual team members as well as team wide safety procedures.
-It is suggested that teams bring their training log and procedures to events and continue to make comments about infractions and/or areas of continuing improvements. - At FIRST events: - Lead the FIRST culture of safety as an event safety ambassador by maintaining Safety At FIRST Events procedures for your team, volunteers and spectators.
+It is suggested that teams bring their training log and procedures to events and continue to make comments about infractions and/or areas of continuing improvements. - At FIRST events: - Lead the FIRST culture of safety as an event safety ambassador by maintaining Safety At FIRST Events for your team, volunteers and spectators.
 Advise those around you of safe practices in line with these procedures and escalate to your mentor if support is required.
-The event safety advisor(s) will also be available for escalation as appropriate. - Ensure safety practices and compliance with event requirements during load in and tear down. - Have a safety plan for each event so that in the event of an emergency, all team members know procedures to follow to assure everyone's safety.
-This would include a meeting spot to gather as well as a list of participants to assure everyone is safe. - Participate in checkpoint safety meetings with the event safety advisor to collaborate and provide feedback on any event safety needs: - First full day: morning student safety captain meeting (normally 1 hour after pits open) - First full day: late afternoon student safety captain meeting (normally 3 hours before pits close) - Second full day (if applicable): afternoon student safety captain meeting (normally 2 hours after lunch) - Final day: morning student safety captain meeting (normally 1 hour after Opening Ceremonies) - Be ready to present an executive summary of your team safety program to safety advisors at the event for consideration for the Safety Award, Sponsored by UL.
-Please register at the event for a presentation time as instructed by your safety advisor at the morning student safety captain meeting on day 1.
+The event Safety Manager(s) will also be available for escalation as appropriate. - Ensure safety practices and compliance with event requirements during load in and tear down. - Have a safety plan for each event so that in the event of an emergency, all team members know procedures to follow to assure everyone's safety.
+This would include a meeting spot to gather as well as a list of participants to assure everyone is safe. - Participate in checkpoint safety meetings with the event Safety Manager to collaborate and provide feedback on any event safety needs: - First full day: morning student safety captain meeting (normally 1 hour after pits open) - First full day: late afternoon student safety captain meeting (normally 3 hours before pits close) - Second full day (if applicable): afternoon student safety captain meeting (normally 2 hours after lunch) - Final day: morning student safety captain meeting (normally 1 hour after Opening Ceremonies) - Be ready to share your team safety program to Judges and/or UL Safety Advisors at the event for consideration for the Safety Award, Sponsored by UL.